Table of Contents

 For products that are manufactured overseas, it’s unlikely that the majority of your customer base is all that close to the manufacturer.
 Importing to a coastal city or port city is an added bonus when inventory is coming from across the ocean, but should not be the only factor in making a decision.

-The key to understanding when and where to send inventory is to continuously analyze your order data.
+The key to understanding when and where to send inventory is to continuously analyse your order data.
 This includes paying attention to any geographic shifts and growth.
 You must let the data guide your decisions.

 Once you’ve started shipping with us, we have a distribution metrics and reporting tool that examines all orders you’ve processed through ShipBob to provide major insights into your ideal inventory allocation and distribution.